Document Upload: Common Questions

 - We also recommend converting your file(s) to pdf to decrease the file size.

 Undergraduate Admissions will make every attempt to match your document to the appropriate checklist item.
-If you made an error and wish to ensure that your documents are identified correctly, complete and submit the google formUpload Help Form.
+If you made an error and wish to ensure that your documents are identified correctly, complete and submit the google formUpload Help Form, external link, opens in new window.

-If there is a change made to your document(s) (e.g. there was an error or omission on the document, you have received updated interim/midterm results, etc.), you can complete and submit the google formUpload Help Form to make arrangements to update the revised document(s).
+If there is a change made to your document(s) (e.g. there was an error or omission on the document, you have received updated interim/midterm results, etc.), you can complete and submit the google formUpload Help Form, external link to make arrangements to update the revised document(s).

 If you applied to Ryerson on an Ontario Universities’ Application Centre (OUAC) 101 Application Form your grades will be submitted by your guidance office to the OUAC.
 If you wish to submit supporting documentation that may warrant special consideration you must complete the Special Consideration Form.
 You may attach documents to that form (e.g. medical documentation).
 Some Ryerson programs require a non-academic component such as an interview, audition, selection test, essay, portfolio, etc. in the selection process.
 The deadline date to submit non-academic requirements varies by program.
 Please visit the Grades-Plus Programs pages for specific non-academic requirements, submission dates and procedures.